mbest/knockout-switch-case/README.md

 **SWITCH/CASE** bindings for [Knockout](http://knockoutjs.com/)

 *Knockout* includes only the `if` and `ifnot` bindings for control flow.
-The `switch` and `case` bindings provide a flexible and poweful control flow mechanism that can simplify your code.
+The `switch` and `case` bindings provide a flexible and powerful control flow mechanism that can simplify your code.

 Let's start with some examples.
 Here we want to display a different message based on a status value: